 3.1 Lipid profile of exotic and indigenous guinea fowl

 The comparison of serum lipid profiles between exotic and indigenous guinea fowl revealed no statistically significant differences across most parameters (Table S2).
-Total cholesterol levels were comparable between the two groups (2.75 ± 0.11 mmol/L for exotic vs. 2.74 ± 0.34 mmol/L for indigenous; p = 0.96).
-Similarly, HDL and LDL concentrations did not differ significantly, with mean HDL values of 1.32 ± 0.30 mmol/L (exotic) and 1.18 ± 0.06 mmol/L (indigenous; p = 0.22), and LDL values of 1.43 ± 0.32 mmol/L and 1.49 ± 0.29 mmol/L, respectively (p = 0.72).
-However, triglyceride levels tended to be higher in the exotic birds (0.73 ± 0.16 mmol/L) compared with the indigenous group (0.51 ± 0.24 mmol/L), showing a marginal difference (p = 0.08).
+Total cholesterol levels were comparable between the two groups (p = 0.96).
+Similarly, HDL and LDL concentrations did not differ significantly, with mean HDL values ( p = 0.22) and LDL values (p = 0.72).
+However, triglyceride levels tended to be higher in the exotic birds compared with the indigenous group, showing a marginal difference (p = 0.08).

 The comparison of blood lipid profiles between male and female guinea fowl showed that most parameters were not significantly different, except for triglycerides (Table S3).
-Total cholesterol levels were slightly higher in males (2.81 ± 0.19 mmol/L) than in females (2.68 ± 0.25 mmol/L), but this difference was not statistically significant (p = 0.34), indicating that both sexes maintain similar cholesterol concentrations.
-Likewise, HDL and LDL values were comparable between sexes.
-HDL levels were 1.28 ± 0.30 mmol/L in females and 1.22 ± 0.11 mmol/L in males (p = 0.60), while LDL levels were 1.37 ± 0.37 mmol/L and 1.55 ± 0.18 mmol/L, respectively (p = 0.25).
-However, triglyceride concentration showed a statistically significant difference (p = 0.04), with males having higher levels (0.74 ± 0.24 mmol/L) compared to females (0.50 ± 0.12 mmol/L).
+Total cholesterol levels were slightly higher in males than in females, but this difference was not statistically significant (p = 0.34), indicating that both sexes maintain similar cholesterol concentrations.
+However, triglyceride concentration showed a statistically significant difference (p = 0.04), with males having higher levels compared to females.

-The interaction between breed and sex on blood lipid profiles of guinea fowls are presented in Table 1.
-There were no significant (P > 0.05) differences among the groups for total cholesterol and HDL cholesterol, indicating a relatively similar lipid balance across sex and breed.
+The interaction between breed and sex on blood lipid profiles of guinea fowls is presented in Table 1.
+There were no significant differences among the groups for total cholesterol and HDL cholesterol, indicating a relatively similar lipid balance across sex and breed.
 However, significant (P < 0.05) differences were observed in triglycerides and LDL cholesterol levels.

-Male exotic guinea fowls had the highest triglyceride concentration (0.87 ± 0.16 mmol/L), which was significantly different (P = 0.049) from that of exotic females (0.59 ± 0.15 mmol/L) and indigenous females (0.42 ± 0.18 mmol/L).
-Indigenous males (0.61 ± 0.23 mmol/L) had intermediate triglyceride levels.
-LDL cholesterol followed a similar trend, with both male exotic and male indigenous birds showing higher values (1.55 ± 0.19 and 1.55 ± 0.21 mmol/L, respectively) compared to their female counterparts.
+Male exotic guinea fowls had the highest triglyceride concentration, which was significantly different (P = 0.049) from that of exotic females and indigenous females (0.42 ± 0.18 mmol/L).
+Indigenous males had intermediate triglyceride levels.
+LDL cholesterol followed a similar trend, with both male exotic and male indigenous birds showing higher values compared to their female counterparts.